InteractiveAdvertisingBureau/USPrivacy/CCPA/OpenRTB Extension for USPrivacy.md

 **URL Parameters**

-This extension does not cover use cases where a service requires U.S. Privacy signals but cannot access the OpenRTB bid request.
-Details for URL-based services that require U.S. Privacy signals can be found in the [U.S. Privacy string](https://github.com/wittjill/USPrivacy/blob/master/CCPA/US%20Privacy%20String.md) specification.
+This extension does not cover use cases where a service requires US Privacy signals but cannot access the OpenRTB bid request.
+Details for URL-based services that require US Privacy signals can be found in the [US Privacy string](https://github.com/wittjill/USPrivacy/blob/master/CCPA/US%20Privacy%20String.md) specification.